KenjxJJ/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script to print result of addition of a 128 to an environment variable TRUEKNOWLEDGE

 # 9-divide_and_rule
-Script to print result of two variable under division
+Script to print result of two variables under division

+# 10-love_exponent_breath
+Script to print result of two variables in exponenation